1270 Crabb River Road,

 How often will I receive a VRA update?

-VRA updates are sent sporadically, however you will receive at least one update each month, and usually much more often.
+VRA updates are sent regularly.
+You will receive at least one update each day, at the market open.

 Are there other useful resources in the investing arena?